-In South Australia this is often referred to as ‘out of home care’.
-Out of home care provide children and young people with a secure, safe home when they are unable to live with their parents.
+In South Australia, Foster Care is often referred to as ‘out of home care’.
+Out of home care provides children and young people with a secure, safe home when they are unable to live with their parents.
 The reasons behind this can be varied.
 Most children will have experienced disruption, some may have been abused or neglected.
 Every child’s experience will be unique.
 Which is why it is so important to fit the right carer to the right child.

 Types of Foster Care